MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 # The Changelog

-The Changelog shows everything new from all the builds from the Active Development Branch (RS_PRELEASE) released to the Dev Channel.
+The Changelog shows everything new from all the builds from the active development branch (RS_PRELEASE) released to the Dev Channel.

 >[!NOTE]
 > This page includes everything noted as part of the **What's new** and **General changes & improvements** sections of [the blog posts published for each build on the Windows Blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) and does not include other noted updates for Windows Insiders, fixes, or known issues.